taehyounpark/queryosity/README.md

                   //   pth_hist->Fill(pth, cut2los.get_weight());
                   // }

+// bonus: "recycle" a definition for different input columns auto get_pt = hww.define([](TLV const& p4){return p4.Pt();});
-auto l1pt = lep_pt_sel[ hww.constant(0) ];
+auto l1pt = get_pt(l1p4);
-auto l2pt = lep_pt_sel[ hww.constant(1) ];
+auto l2pt = get_pt(l2p4);

-// this time, filling twice and making histogram at multiple selections auto l1n2_pt_hists = data.book<Histogram<1,float>>("l1n2_pt",20,0,100)\
+// this time, fill twice and make the histogram for two selection points auto l1n2_pt_hists = data.book<Histogram<1,float>>("l1n2_pt",20,0,100)\
                            .fill(l1pt).fill(l2pt)\
                            .at(cut2los, cut2ldf, cut2lsf);
-                         // * any number of fills can be done
+                           // - any number of fills can be done
-                         // * can be at multiple selections at once
+                           // - any number of selecionts can be booked
 ```
-As a corollary of the column and selection computation procedure, the counting is operation is performed for an entry only when determined so by its booked selection.
+In the above example (but similarly for all counters in general), the following items are noteworthy as a corollary of the column and selection computation non-redundancy:
+- The filled columns ($p_\text{T}^H$ and $p_\text{T}^{\ell_2}$) assume at least 2 elements in the input lepton vectors.
-- In the above example, note that the counters were all booked after $n_\ell = 2$ selection.
+- The counters, however, do require a $n_\ell = 2$ selection.
-- As a result, the calculation of the dilepton-related quantities being filled into the histogram will not occur unless there are actually 2 valid leptons.
+- Therefore, the computation of dilepton quantities will never be performed for entries that would haven otherwise thrown an exception.

+In summary, the counting operation is exactly as safe as what the user specifies it to be.

 #### 3.2 Processing the dataset and accessing results
 The result of each counter can be accessed by specifying the path of the booked selections